Yoshinogari-Kōen Station: Station layout

+Platforms

 History

 Japanese Government Railways (JGR) opened the station as Mitagawa signal box (三田川信号場, Mitagawa-shingōba) on 30 September 1942 on the existing track of the Nagasaki Main Line.
 On 1 December 1943, the facility was upgraded to a full station and passenger traffic commenced.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.
 On 10 October 1993, the station was renamed Yoshinogari-Kōen.
 On 1 March 2000, a new hashigami style station building was opened.